 The system is available to 75,000 police officers across Australia.
 It records core data such as:

 - Information on warnings, warrants and wanted persons

 - Information relating to the child protection register

 - Information on missing persons, unidentified persons and bodies, and escapees

 Through NPRS, police gain instant access to important information about persons of interest, alerting them to whether a person is likely to be dangerous or wanted for other offences.

-Operational police all over the country now have instant access to 10 million records with seven million photographs.
+Operational police all over the country now have instant access to 11 million records and more than eight million photographs.